YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 The method wraps `ydb_str2zwr_st()`_ to provide the string in `zwrite format`_.

-- If the :code:`C.ydb_buffer_t` structure referenced by :code:`cbuft`
-  has not yet been allocated, return the STRUCTNOTALLOCD error.
+- If the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
 - If :code:`len_alloc` is not large enough, set :code:`len_used` to the required length, and return an INVSTRLEN error.
-In this case, :code:`len_used` will be greater than :code:`len_alloc` until corrected by application code.
+In this case, :code:`len_used` will be greater than :code:`len_alloc` until corrected by application code, and the value referenced by :code:`zwr` is unspecified.
 - Otherwise, set the buffer referenced by :code:`buf_addr` to the `zwrite format`_ string, and set :code:`len_used` to the length.